zulip/zulip/docs/subsystems/events-system.md

 client / reload the browser so that it refetches initial data the same way it would on startup.
 Since clients have to implement their startup process anyway, this approach adds minimal technical complexity to clients.
-A nice side effect is that if the Event Queue Server (which stores queues in memory) were to crash and lose its data, clients would recover, just as if they had lost Internet access briefly (there is some DoS risk to manage, though).
+A nice side effect is that if the event queue server (which stores queues in memory) were to crash and lose its data, clients would recover, just as if they had lost Internet access briefly (there is some DoS risk to manage, though).

 Note that the garbage-collection system has hooks that are important for the implementation of [notifications](../subsystems/notifications.md).

-(The Event Queue Server is designed to save any event queues to disk and reload them when the server is restarted, and catches exceptions carefully, so such incidents are very rare, but it's nice to have a design that handles them without leaving broken out-of-date clients
+(The event queue server is designed to save any event queues to disk and reload them when the server is restarted, and catches exceptions carefully, so such incidents are very rare, but it's nice to have a design that handles them without leaving broken out-of-date clients